Phase portraits and the bifurcation set for the three-vortex interaction system: Local and global bifurcations

-The equilibria $\Equilibrium_1$ and $\Equilibrium_2$ only exist when the term inside the square root is positive, that is, when $\frac{-5}{3}<\Gamma_3<1$.
-Recall from the paragraph following Eq.~\eqref{rankoneXYZ} that in the hyperboloid case $Z$ must be non-negative, so that $\Equilibrium_3$ exists for $\Theta\ge0$.
-The value $\Gamma_3=\frac{-5}{3}$ occurs at the deltoid's cusp on the $y$-axis in Fig.~\ref{fig:trilinear} and $\Gamma_3=1$ occurs at the upper edge of the deltoid where it intersects the $y$-axis.
-At this upper point the circulations $\Gamma_1$ and $\Gamma_2$ vanish, so the system degenerates to one-vortex problem.
+We know from the argument following Eq.~\eqref{rankoneXYZ} that \(Z\ge0\) in the hyperboloid case.
+Therefore \(\Equilibrium_3\) lies on the leaves \(\Theta\ge0\).
+The value \(\Gamma_3=\frac{-5}{3}\) occurs at the deltoid's cusp near the point \textbf{a} on the \(y\)-axis in Fig.~\ref{fig:trilinear} and \(\Gamma_3=1\) occurs at the upper edge of the deltoid where it intersects the \(y\)-axis.
+At this point, \(\Gamma_1=\Gamma_2=0,\) so the system degenerates to a one-vortex problem.